prairiegrass/my-portfolio-website/content/pages/index.md

           and predator-prey interactions between Pacific cod and snow crabs

+          *   As lead researcher, designed research problem based on available data and time-relevant events

           *   Won **1st place STEM Poster** at the 2023 UCI CC Honors Research Conference!